florentpoujol/Daneel/docs/files/mouse-input.md

 Add a mouse input component on a game object that already has a camera component with `gameObject:AddComponent("MouseInput"[, params])`or `MouseInput.New( gameObject[, params])`.
 When you are in the scene editor, you can add the `MouseInput` scripted behavior instead.

-To define which game objects each component works with (which game objects are checked against the position of the mouse cursor), fill the `tags` table on the component to the tag(s) the game object have.
+Set some tag(s) on the game objects the component works with (which game objects are checked against the position of the mouse cursor), then pass them as argument of the `mouseInput:SetTags( { "tags" } )` function.
 In the scene editor, you can concatenate several tags with a coma in the `tags` field.

 Then setup a `"LeftMouse"`, `"RightMouse"`, `"WheelUp"` and `"WheelDown"` button in your game controls (in the `Administration > Game Controls` tab).